skoelle/moonweb-site/SPEC.md

 ### 4.1 Header-consistent, content-flexible principle

 - **Header is identical** across infra/smarthome/code/retro: site-switcher (hub · infra · smarthome · code · retro), domain accent color, consistent branding.
-- **Overview (index) pages** use a shared card-grid layout (reference: current `home.moonweb.org` — banner header, grouped card sections, clean sans-serif, generous whitespace, light theme only, no heavy JS).
+- **Overview (index) pages** use a shared card-grid layout (reference: clean card-grid layout with banner header, grouped card sections, sans-serif, generous whitespace, light theme only, no heavy JS).
 - **Detail/sub-pages** keep the same header but may use a freer layout below it (reference: `/ledmatrix/` on stefankoelle.de today — pin tables, API docs, photos in free layout instead of a rigid card grid).

 Note: cv (stefankoelle.de) is external and uses its own independent design — it does not follow this principle.